papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 where :math:`\mathbf{J}` is the covariance matrix of the samples within the side window.

-Unlike traditional methods, this approach inverts the coherence value, meaning that **higher coherence (more directional consistency) results in lower influence weights**.
+Unlike traditional methods, this approach inverts the coherence value. **Higher coherence (more directional consistency) results in lower influence weights**.
 This inversion ensures that windows with less directional consistency (e.g., near edges) contribute more to the final result, improving edge preservation.

 Using the Side Window Filter
 ----------------------------